JannisX11/blockbench-plugins/plugins/hytale_uv_preserving_scale/about.md

 Everything happens in one undo step.
 If something goes wrong it restores the model instead of leaving it half-scaled.

+**Bake pose, keep animations.** It also wraps the native *Bake Animation Pose into Model*.
+Baking a pose changes the model's rest pose, which normally breaks your other animations (they're stored relative to the old rest).
+With the re-base option (ticked by default in the popup), every loaded animation is shifted onto the new rest pose in the same undo step, so they keep playing.
+Rotation and position are re-based; scale is left to the native action, which doesn't bake it.

 Standalone add-on.
 It doesn't modify the official Hytale plugin.